openstack-archive/senlin/doc/source/developer/authorization.rst

 which has its own characteristics that will affect the way authentication and/or authorization is performed.

-1) Users interact with Senlin service API using the Senlin client (i.e. the `python-senlinclient` package) which includes a command line interface (CLI) named `senlin`.
+1) Users interact with Senlin service API using the OpenStack client (i.e. the plugin provided by the `python-senlinclient` package).
 The requests, after being preprocessed by the OpenStack SDK will contain a valid Keystone token that can be validated by the `auth_token` WSGI middleware.
 2) Users interact with Senlin service API directly by making HTTP requests where the requester's credentials have been validated by Keystone so the requests will carry a valid Keystone token for verification by the